splunk/docker-splunk/README.md

 Please refer to [Splunk products](https://www.splunk.com/en_us/software.html) for more knowledge about the features and capabilities of Splunk, and how you can bring it into your organization.

 ##### What is docker-splunk?
 This is the official source code repository for building Docker images of Splunk Enterprise and Splunk Universal Forwarder.
-By introducing containerization, we can marry the ideals of infrastructure-as-code and declarative directives to manage and run Splunk and its other product offerings.
+By introducing containerization, we can marry the ideals of infrastructure-as-code and declarative directives to manage and run Splunk Enterprise.

-This repository should be used by people interested in running Splunk in their container orchestration environments.
-With this Docker image, we support running a standalone development Splunk instance as easily as running a full-fledged distributed production cluster, all while maintaining the best practices and recommended standards of operating Splunk at scale.

 ## Quickstart
 Use the following command to start a single standalone instance of Splunk Enterprise: